Want to grow FRESH & ORGANIC vegetables but short of space? No problem! Here are some awesome Windowsill Vegetable Gardening ideas!

 Radishes grow so fast and require little care and don’t mind the small pots.
-Plus, there leaves are also edible and you can prepare delicious exotic recipes from them.
-They need sunny windowsill and a moist soil.
+Plus, their leaves are also edible and you can prepare delicious exotic recipes from them.

 A Tip: Ensure the pots you use have sufficient drainage holes and the potting soil must be well-drained and rich in organic matter.

 11. Pea Shoots

 Both the beans and peas can be grown on windowsills if there is space.
 They are easy to grow and do well in a bright spot.

 A Tip: Dwarf peas don’t require any special support, thus more suitable for windowsill gardening.

 Snipping off fresh herbs every morning before heading on to the kitchen gives an unmatched delight.
 All you need is a rich, well-draining potting mix at a bright south-facing windowsill.

 Basil, oregano, rosemary are some of the varieties that not only add a lip-smacking flavor to your food but will also love the bright sunny spot.